personalrobotics/lemur/pr_bgl/README.md

 ### `flag_set_map.h`

-The `FlagSetMap` class wraps an existing map by putting `true` to an ancillary map (with the same key) whenever the primary wrap is accessed (read or written).
+The `flag_set_map` class wraps an existing map by putting `true` to an ancillary map (with the same key) whenever the primary wrap is accessed (read or written).

 Test coverage: No.

 ### `pair_index_map.h`

-The `PairIndexMap` class is a readable boost property map which maps from a pair of indexable entities to a master index like C row major order 2d matrix indices.
+The `pair_index_map` class is a readable boost property map which maps from a pair of indexable entities to a master index like C row major order 2d matrix indices.

 Test coverage: No.

 ### `string_map.h`

-The `StringMap` class implements a read-write map which wraps an existing property by allowing converting its values to and from the `std::string` instances.
+The `string_map` class implements a read-write map which wraps an existing property by allowing converting its values to and from the `std::string` instances.
 It requires that the free functions `stringify_from_x()` and `stringify_to_x()` for any custom values.

 TODO: this may duplicate functionality from `boost::lexical_cast`.